 You can advertise the following types of display ads on Google Ads:

-2. Image ads: You can create image ads either with Ad gallery templates or the best option is to upload your own custom images.
-For more specifications and pixel dimensions you can read this article.
+- You can create image ads either with Ad gallery templates or the best option is to upload your own custom images.
+For more specifications and pixel dimensions you

-3. Animated ads: Animated ads similar to gifs.
+- Animated ads similar to gifs.
 Foe dimensions they have similar options available for image ads.
-If you are really interested running animated ads do read these Adwords requirements.
+If you are really interested running animated ads do

-Mobile ads:6.
-With AdWords you can exclusively target mobile users.
+- With AdWords you can exclusively target mobile users.
 With more people spending their time on mobile devices, targeting mobile users is a must.
-Instapage recently published its state of mobile conversion report for 2017 click here to download your copy.
+Instapage recently published its state of mobile conversion report for 2017

 Optimizing display ads